fwinkelbauer/Bumpy/README.md

 # Example: The default read/write encoding is UTF-8 without BOM, but you can change this behaviour (e.g. UTF-8 with BOM)
 AssemblyInfo.cs | UTF-8 = (?<version>\d+\.\d+\.\d+\.\d+)

+# Example: Encodings can also be defined through code pages.
+This can be handy for Visual Studio C++ projects
+MyProject.rc | 1200 = \d+\.\d+\.\d+\.\d+
 ```

-For each line of a specific file (found through the glob pattern) Bumpy uses the provided regular expression to extract the named regex group `?<version>`.
+For each line of a specific file (found through a glob pattern) Bumpy uses the provided regular expression to extract the named capture group `?<version>`.
-These regex groups can contain versions in different formats.
+These groups can contain versions in different formats.
 Bumpy can currently handle formats such as:

 - `\d+(\.\d+)*` (meaning versions such as `1`, `1.0`, `1.0.0`, `1.0.0.0`, ...)
 - `\d+(,\d+)*` (`1,0,0,0`)